Skip to main content

 For the self-serve playbook, the Google Ads eCom Lab on Skool covers the beauty vertical in detail - tools vs commodity split, asset rotation system, claim compliance checklist.

 For done-for-you on a beauty brand, the process page is where to start.
 For how the same structural approach works on a different fast-moving vertical, see the fashion Google Ads playbook.
 For pet brands with supplement-adjacent compliance parallels, see pet brand Google Ads.
+And for the fragrance counter next door, Google Ads for perfume brands is the sister playbook.

-Across the seven ecom verticals we operate, beauty has the strongest subscription tail - the LTV signal is the lever, where jewelry uses metal type and furniture uses freight margin.
+Across the eight ecom verticals we operate, beauty has the strongest subscription tail - the LTV signal is the lever, where jewelry uses metal type and furniture uses freight margin.
 Same engine, the dial that matters changes.

 We pre-built six asset packs before launch.
 Two trend packs, two evergreen packs, one UGC rotation, one educational format.
 We never hit a gap.
 CTR held above 2.5% for 14 weeks straight.